knowit/snappysense/aws-iot-backend/DATA-MODEL.md

     earth: "@60.00438419,10.84708148,397.04017576a"
 ```

-## Device
+## DEVICE

 An entry in `DEVICE` represents a single device, which can be a sensor or an actuator or both.
 The
 default for `enabled` is 1.
 The default for `reading_interval` is something sensible.

 DynamoDB table name: `snappy_device`.
 Primary key: `device`.
 Sort key: `class`.

 Note that a device name cannot match any class name or the string `all`.
-(This is probably a bug
+(TODO: This is probably a bug
 having to do with the control message protocol; it should be fixed.)

 TODO: It's possible that the `reading_interval` on a device should be per factor and not for the